mnot/I-D/http-key/draft.md

 5. Return the concatenation of `target_field_values`, separating each with "," characters.

-### Failing Key Processing {#fail}

-To assure consistent operation, several conditions can result in Key processing failing.

-When this happens, implementations MUST behave as if the Key header was not present; typically, this means falling back to the value of the Vary header field.

 ### Failing Parameter Processing {#fail-param}

 In some cases, a key parameter cannot determine a secondary cache key corresponding to its nominated header field value.
 When this happens, Key processing needs to fail safely, so that the correct behavior is observed.

-When this happens, implementations MUST either fail Key processing {#fail}, or assure that the nominated header fields being compared match, as per
-{{RFC7234}}, Section 4.1.
+When this happens, implementations MUST either behave as if the Key header was not present, or assure that the nominated header fields being compared match, as per {{RFC7234}}, Section 4.1.

 ## Key Parameters